rickkas7/particle-threads/README.md

 One problem with the hardware UART serial is limited buffer size.
 One workaround for this is to read it from a thread.
 In this example it reads the USB serial just because it's easier to test.

 The thread reads data from the serial port and buffers it until it gets a full line.
 Then it makes a copy of the data and puts it in a queue.
 The queue is read out of loop(), but the serial port is continuously read even if main is blocked.

+This is also handy on the Electron, as the main loop thread on the Electron is only called 100 times per second (vs. 1000 on the Photon).

 ```
 #include "Particle.h"